melezhik/sparrow/README.md

 * get know what [swat](https://github.com/melezhik/swat) is and how to create swat tests for various web applications.

-* create your swat test suite:
+* create your swat test suite

     * create local git repository
     * create swat tests